-There is not really any such thing as the best fabric; it depends entirely on the intended use of the cover, its location/environment and, to an extent, personal preference.
+There is not really any such thing as the "best fabric"; it depends entirely on the intended use of the cover, its location/environment and, to an extent, personal preference.
 Ideally the fabric protecting your boat should be breathable to keep down condensation and preventing trapped moisture building up beneath the cover but there are many other considerations to take into account which will influence the final decision.

 Pros 100% Waterproof Low maintenance: (they can easily be cleaned using soapy water, a hosepipe or even a power-wash.
 They don’t require any special treatment and will never need re-waterproofing.)
-Cons 100% Waterproof (Not breathable hence more condensation) Colour fades with time Fabric is heavy and more difficult to manage Stiffens over time
+Strong and robust Cons 100% Waterproof (Not breathable hence more condensation) Colour fades with time Fabric is heavy and more difficult to manage Stiffens over time

 Acrylic Canvas This is a lighter-weight fabric made from woven solution-dyed acrylic yarn and looks much like a traditional canvas material.
 It will retain its colour for many years and remain flexible throughout its lifetime but does require a more care and routine maintenance including cleaning and re-proofing.
 It is available in a plain uncoated or PU coated versions.
 The uncoated is more breathable but less water resistant.
 It is typically used for making sprayhoods, sail covers and equipment bags/covers.

 Pros Breathable Water resistant to 70cm (PU coated) or 35cm (Uncoated) UV Resistant guaranteed 5 years